ykkimhgu/course-doc/c-programming/c-programming-review/creating-header-lib.md

 #include "stdio.h"
 #include "stdlib.h"

-// Include path will be modified later
+// Include path will be included at the end of tutorial
-#include "myNP_tutorial.h"
+// #include "myNP_tutorial.h"

 double myFunc(const double x);